 - Supportive treatment (increased fluid intake) may be sufficient, but antibiotic therapy should be recommended.

-- Persistent symptoms after 48–72 hours of antibiotic therapy suggest possible complicated cystitis or necessitate that empiric therapy be changed.
+- Persistent symptoms after 48–72 hours of antibiotic therapy suggest possible complicated cystitis and/or indicate the need to change the empiric therapy.

 - Phenazopyridine, a urinary analgesic, can be used for dysuria for 1–3 days.

 - Urine cultures after treatment are not required if the patient's symptoms resolve.

 First-line treatment